Of all the languages spoken in the world to learn, Spanish has the second highest number of native speakers (after Mandarin Chinese).

 What a missed opportunity.

-For those of you who are genuinely unable to find practice partners and teachers to help with your Spanish, listen up.
+For those of you who are genuinely unable to find practice partners and teachers to give you Spanish lessons, listen up.

 I use an amazing tool called italki.